AS12-as/Assigment_Data_Analytics/README.md

 ## Summarize findings in a report:
 ## Insights:
-Most popular dishes by frequency.
+-Most popular dishes by frequency.
-Key age groups or locations and favourite dishes contributing to higher orders.
+-Age groups or locations and favourite dishes contributing to higher orders.
-The correlation between session ratings and order amounts.
+-The correlation between session ratings and order amounts.
 ## Recommendations:
-Focus marketing on popular dishes and high-order demographics.
+-Focus marketing on popular dishes and high-order demographics.
-Improve session experiences to boost order rates.
+-Improve session experiences to boost order rates.
-Promote top dishes with targeted ads.
+-Promote top dishes with targeted ads.
-Enhance session experiences to improve customer retention.
+-Enhance session experiences to improve customer retention.

-2. Using Excel to Solve the problem:
+# 2. Using Excel to Solve the problem:

 # Cleaning the Data:
 In Cleaning We just need to handle the null value of the order details file rating column by taking the average value